 The dissolution of species boundaries in the Marble Range should not be regarded as a loss of diversity, but as an evolutionary resource.
 Pockets of hybridization between A. formosa and A. flavescens throughout their distribution likely act as harbors for adaptive genetic exchange among populations occurring in topographically diverse environments.
 Moreover, given the suggestive evidence for geographically widespread phenotypic introgression (Fig. 6), it seems likely that adaptive introgression between these two species has the potential to occur throughout their distribution.

 In order to reconcile the traditional taxonomic treatment of these forms as distinct species with the concept of an expanded allele pool through hybridization, a more inclusive evolutionary unit than the biological species becomes useful.
 These members of Aquilegia belong to a syngameon, defined as a group of species interconnected by periodic or frequent genetic exchange (Grant 1981; Suarez-Gonzalez et al. 2018).
 They are further linked through hybridization to other western North American members of the genus.
 Aquilegia formosa hybridizes with A. pubescens, both A. formosa and A. flavescens hybridize with A. caerulea, A. flavescens hybridizes with A. brevistyla, and these congeners in turn participate in other hybridization events (Munz 1946; Grant 1952; Pelton 1957).
 The ramifications of this web of hybridization are only beginning to be explored using genomics (Filiault et al. 2018), and continued investigation in this group will greatly enhance our understanding of the intricate and varied evolutionary outcomes of interspecific hybridization.
 Our observations of hybridity in the Marble Range not only further elucidate the situation in Aquilegia but also point to a promising new system in which to explore hybridization between recently diverged species at the population level.

+DATA ACCESSIBILITY

+The data presented in this manuscript and original R script files for analysis are hosted at https://github.com/jgroh/aquilegia-hybrids.

+ACKNOWLEDGEMENTS

+The authors thank Linda Jennings of the UBC herbarium for facilitating study of herbarium specimens and Ildiko Szabo for assisting with measurements of hummingbird specimens.
+We thank Jamie Fenneman and Trevor Goward for suggesting field sites for this study.
+Field collection benefitted from assistance by Xiang Gao, Thor Veen, and Marius Roesti.
+We thank Ji Yong Yang for advice on microsatellite methodology.
+Sean Graham and Marius Roesti provided useful commentary on the manuscript.
+We are grateful for funding from a UBC Botany Work Learn International Undergraduate Research Award, a UBC Botany and Zoology Student Research Award, and a Walter H. Lewis Award in Plant Diversity (all to JSG), and from the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grants Program (grant no. RGPIN-2014-05820) to QCBC.

+AUTHOR CONTRIBUTIONS

+JSG collected herbarium and field data, extracted DNA, performed analyses, and wrote the manuscript.
+DMP assisted with field work and generated molecular data.
+CRB identified the population and carried out initial field surveys.
+QCBC assisted with field work, suggested analyses, edited the manuscript and provided funding for the study.
+All authors contributed to and approved the final manuscript.

 LITERATURE CITED